 107. If you're serious about chocolate, then Bayonne is for you..

 16th January 2011.
 More on chocolate and how it's made in Bayonne.
-First though, there was an article in the New York Times which, somewhat ambitiously, set out to discover which are the World's Best Candy Bars - American or British.
+First though, there was an article in the New York Times that, somewhat ambitiously, set out to discover which were the World's Best Candy Bars - American or British.
 Without wishing to raise a sceptical eyebrow at the narrowness of the scope of the column, from the get-go this has all the hallmarks of two bald men fighting over a comb.
-As the old Irishman in the joke explained when asked for directions to Dublin, "If oi was wantin' to go to Dublin, oi wouldn't be goin' from here.."
+As the old Irishman in the joke explained when asked for directions to Dublin, "If oi was wantin' to be goin' to Dublin, oi wouldn't be startin' from here.."

 If there was a Chocolate World Cup (or World Series for US readers) and if I were to be judging it, then a bar from either of these ranges (left and right) would have a 'bye' straight through to the final.
 The other finalist would probably be Belgian.
 End of.
 I remember that during my first visit to the US I was curious to finally sample a Hershey bar first hand, having been brought up on the notion, via books and the cinema, that nothing else comes close.
 I bought one and was mightily disappointed.
 I found it sickly sweet and tasting of many things - except chocolate.
 I know the Hershey bar is, in many ways, an American cultural icon but the sad truth is that the taste simply doesn't live up to its reputation.
 To be fair, I'd probably disagree violently if I'd been raised on them!
 I also have to say that the UK's Cadbury Dairy Milk bar is second only to the Hershey bar when it comes to overpowering sweetness.
 A bar of Cadbury's Dairy Milk contains just 20% chocolate and over a quarter of its weight is fat.

 You can actually buy chocolate flavoured with Piment d'Espelette.
 It's made by Espelette's very own chocolaterie: Antton.
+You don't chew this - you simply hold it in your mouth and let it melt.
+Bliss!
 Antton offers a guided tour of their small factory (or atelier de fabrication as they call it - it sounds better) followed by tastings.. highly recommended.
 And they do mail order...

 Espelette (with La Rhune in the distance)